About this task

 This task maps a volume to a host or a cluster.

-INFINIDAT simplifies the mapping of volumes to hosts as much as possible.
-The LUN number assigned for each mapping is insignificant.
-Its only role is to maintain the uniqueness of the volume - host mapping, so as long as it works, InfiniBox does not bother the user with it and assigns the LUNs automatically.
+Infinidat simplifies the mapping of volumes to hosts as much as possible.
+The LUN (logical unit number) assigned to each mapping is insignificant.
+Its only role is to maintain the uniqueness of the host-to-volume mapping.
+By default, InfiniBox assigns LUNs automatically so that the user need not bother with the numbering.

 - A volume

-- Browse or search for a host and click Map.
+- To add mapping, browse or search for the host or cluster in the right panel, and click Map.

 - Click Apply.